How Thunderstorms Form

 There are several ways that an updraft of warm moist air can form.
 Sometimes air is forced up the side of a mountain.
 Air is also forced upward at weather fronts, where warm and cool air masses collide.
 But often, updrafts form without a mountain or front to guide them – just because warm air rises.
 Air near the ground heats up during the day as energy from the Sun heats the ground, which then heats the air.
 The warmed air rises higher in the atmosphere because warm air has less mass than cool air, making it lighter.

 The Mature Stage

 The moving air within the cloud builds up electric charges as it slides past other air.
-The build up of electric charges allow lightning to form, much in the same way that you can create a spark after shuffling your feet on a carpet.
+The build-up of electric charges allows lightning to form, much in the same way that you can create a spark after shuffling your feet on a carpet.
 Thunder is the sound that happens when lightning strikes.
 It often happens after you see the bolt of lightning because sound travels more slowly than light.

 The Dissipating Stage

 When the downdrafts in the cloud become stronger than the updraft, the storm starts to weaken.
 Since warm moist air can no longer rise, cloud droplets can no longer form.
 The storm dies out with light rain as the cloud disappears from bottom to top.
 The whole process takes about one hour for an ordinary thunderstorm.
 Severe thunderstorms like supercells and squall lines are much larger, more powerful, and last for several hours.